-Some authors use the term "quality of life" as a limited descriptor of psychological and social health (10).
+Some authors use the term quality of life as a limited descriptor of psychological and social health (10).
 We believe that most psychological and social dimensions can be incorporated into a general health status measure.
 However, some concepts of social health are correlates of health outcomes rather than outcomes themselves.
-We have addressed these issues elsewhere (12-14) but will summarize them in the following sections.
+We have addressed these issues elsewhere (12-14) but will summarize them here.